Flamethr0wer/ArduinoDS4/README.md

 This can occur after you have used the board "_____ as PS4 controller" (PS4Arduino-AVR) as it shows up to the computer as a game controller rather than an Arduino.

-To fix this, start uploading your programme and press the reset button on the Arduino board.
+To fix this, start uploading your sketch and press the reset button on the Arduino board.
 More details above under [4.
 Iterate](#4-iterate) above.